Challenge level: 4 out of 5

 We'll mount our bikes in the seaside city of Split and make our way down the coast, stopping in the gorgeous Makarska, riding across the Adriatic island of Hvar and celebrating in the ancient, fortified city of Dubrovnik.

-This cycle may be beautiful but our bums and thighs will still get their challenge, as we pedal over 300km in three days for our invaluable charity trio, Breast Cancer Care, Ovarian Cancer Action and Jo's Cervical Cancer Trust.
+This cycle may be beautiful but our bums and thighs will still get their challenge, as we pedal over 300km in three days for our invaluable charity trio, Breast Cancer Now, Ovarian Cancer Action and Jo's Cervical Cancer Trust.

 Places are likely to go faster than ice cream at the seaside for this challenge, so please register soon to avoid disappointment.